Baba Yetu

-"Baba Yetu" (Swahili: "Our Father") is the theme song for the 2005 video game Civilization IV.
+"Baba Yetu" (Swahili: "Our Father") is the main theme song for the 2005 video game Civilization IV.
 It was composed by Christopher Tin and performed by Ron Ragin and the Stanford Talisman.
 For its re-release in Tin's debut album Calling All Dawns, it was performed by the Soweto Gospel Choir.
 The song, when rereleased, became the first piece of video game music to be nominated for and to win a Grammy Award.